-- 5.1 A reward system is in place, whereby students are able to earn points for accessing their educational offer, showing appropriate behaviour, working towards their ECHP targets and following our college values. - 5.2 Students can earn upto 15 points a week, these points can then be traded in for a reward or something out of the school shop.
+- A reward system is in place, whereby students are able to earn points for accessing their educational offer, showing appropriate behaviour, working towards their ECHP targets and following our college values. - 5.2 Students can earn up to 15 points a week, these points can then be traded in for a reward or something out of the school shop.
 Students points reset each half term. - 5.3 Once a student has earnt a point, this will never be taken away as a form of punishment.
-See appendix 2 for a full break down of the rewards sysem.